Chapter 22:

 Baby Magic 101

-Morning sunlight poured into the classroom like melted gold, dust floating lazily in the beams.
-Youchan finished straightening the cubbies just as small footsteps thundered down the hall.
+Morning sunlight poured into the classroom like melted gold.
+Dust floated lazily in the beams.
+Youchan finished straightening the cubbies just as tiny footsteps thundered down the hall.

 She braced herself.
 The door slid open.
 Eight yokai children burst in like a festival parade with no adult supervision.
-Mutsuki followed slower, holding his coffee like a shield.
+Mutsuki followed slower, coffee in hand like a shield.

 One look at him and Youchan already sighed.
 Dark circles, sleeves half rolled, hair nearly in his eyes.
 But, every time he looked at her, even briefly, his cheeks turned faintly pink.